How do you choose the right sized HVAC system for your Portland home?

 - Climate and weather

 Climate is one of the most important factors to consider when determining what kind of HVAC equipment you need.
 Humidity and moisture are also important factors to consider, because they affect internal and external temperature, as well as HVAC cycles.
-Even more moderate weather in Portland and Vancouver affects the functionality of HVAC units.
+Even more moderate weather in Portland affects the functionality of HVAC units.

 Large windows can be a nice feature, especially if your home has a great view.
 They let light in, and they can be pleasant to open when the weather is nice enough to bring indoors, but that can be a problem when the weather is not so pleasant.
 Larger windows that let in more light during the summer will quickly heat a room, prompting people to turn up the AC.
 Windows also have different levels of insulation, which affects how much air and moisture is escaping, or being let in, which then affects temperature and humidity.
 Poorly insulated windows mean the inside temperature is closer to the same temperature outside, forcing your system to work harder to achieve the desired temperature.

 Selecting the right HVAC for a house is a great opportunity to save money and maximize the comfort of your home.
 In addition to climate and square footage, there are a lot of other details and variables to consider.
-AAA Heating and Cooling can assess Portland and Vancouver homes to determine the best sized HVAC for them.
+AAA Heating and Cooling can assess Portland homes to determine the best sized HVAC for them.